stefan-jansen/machine-learning-for-trading/09_time_series_models/README.md

-# Chapter 09: Linear Time Series Models
+# From Volatility Forecasts to Statistical Arbitrage: Linear Time Series Models

 To Do:
 - Stooq Data sourcing

 This chapter covers:
 - How to use time series analysis to diagnose diagnostic statistics that inform the modeling process